 This multi-tiered approach to educating and supporting parents helps new and struggling parents improve their parenting skills and support them as they create sustainable positive change in the family.

-This youth development program for at-risk youth focuses breaking the cycle of poverty through tutoring and improvement in academics, hands-on experience in the trades, life skills, and parent education/involvement.
+This youth development program for at-risk youth focuses breaking the cycle of poverty through tutoring and improvement in academics, job skills with hands-on experience in the trades, life (health, finance, etc.) skills, art classes, and physical activities.

 Peoria Friendship House of Christian Service: STEAMS Friendship House Academy and Summer Camp